zsimpson/lmfits/README.md

 # lmfits
-Various C LM fits with levmar 2.6
+LM fits with levmar 2.6.
+Includes a 2D Gaussian fitter with a Jacobian